 San Pedro Market, Qorikancha and food tour in the afternoon

 From Chicha with a digestive walk you can visit the San Pedro market (which is another alternative for some street food).
 The Market is super colorful and full of life.
 Wander around and don’t be shy to try some of the food.
 Even if you had lunch like us you can still get some churros!

 From the market you can pass through streets that are far from touristic but full of local life, and you can head to Qorikancha.

 Qorikanca is an imposing religious site in the ancient heart of Cusco and the remains of the temple of the sun is its most important element.
 Pay attention to the times because it closes early at 5:30pm.

-At this point, if you can make it, instead of the usual dinner there is time to walk a little further by joining a food tour!
+At this point, if you can make it, instead of the usual dinner in one of the great restaurants in Cusco, there is time to walk a little further by joining a food tour!
 I love food tours, they are a great way to try places and foods that you might not dare try.
 Kids (at least up to 3 years old) are allowed and free.

 How to avoid altitude sickness

 Since we were traveling with our three-year-old twins, I believe it is appropriate to open a short chapter to discuss the Cusco altitude and possible problems that may arise.